 In the late 1980s, Old Town was added to the U.S. National Register of Historic Places, with the 1801 Old Town Bridge and Thomas Brown House added in 1988, and the 41-acre pre-historic archaeological site including the temple mounds added in 1989.

-Previous owners of the property, including musician Jimmy Buffett (1991-1995), and later, singer Kim Carnes (1995-1999), took measures not to impact the site in ways that might be destructive.
+Previous owners of the property, including singer-songwriter Jimmy Buffett (1991-1995), and later, singer Kim Carnes (1995-1999), took measures not to impact the site in ways that might be destructive.
 The Bill and Maureen Cromling family, owners from 1999 – 2015, split their time between Ohio and Old Town and were passionate about preserving the property.
-They brought in the Dry Stone Conservancy to restore the dry-stacked bulwarks of the historic 1801 Old Town bridge over Brown Creek.
-And in an effort to prevent disruptive changes to the Natchez Trace by the county Highway Department, they used state-of-the-art ultrasound technology to identify more than 220 ancient stone box burial sites in sampled areas around the mounds and road bed.
+They brought in the Dry Stone Conservancy to restore the dry-stacked bulwarks of the historic 1801 Old Town bridge over Brown’s (Dollison) Creek.
+And in an effort to prevent disruptive changes to the Natchez Trace by the county Highway Department, they used GPR (ground penetrating radar) to identify more than 220 ancient stone box burial sites in small, sampled areas around the mounds and road bed.

 Cultural Context of the Modern Era